Rookeh/GameTracker/readme.md

  - [Steam](src/Plugins/GameTracker.Plugins.Steam/readme.md)
  - [Xbox](src/Plugins/GameTracker.Plugins.Xbox/readme.md)

 Not all game providers expose the same level of detail, and there are some caveats that apply to certain providers.
-For more details, see the readme files within each provider's plugin directory.
+For more details, see the links above.

 ## What works (mostly!):